-Apart from the turtles that you could see here, what makes Laganas such an attractive destination is that it is such a buzzing party spot.
+Apart from the turtles that you could see here, what makes Laganas such an attractive destination is that it’s such a buzzing party spot.
 Not only this, but the beach here is one of the biggest ones in Zante as a whole.
-Stretching from Kalamaki Beach to Cameo Island, it boasts shallow waters, fine sands and plenty of taverns stretching along the beach (for your convenience of course).
+Stretching from Kalamaki Beach to Cameo Island, it boasts shallow waters, fine sands and plenty of tavernas along the beach (for your convenience of course).

 12. …and Tsilivi

 Another gorgeous place that makes the whole island worth a visit is Tsilivi.
 With a superb beach, plenty of watersports, great nightlife, and beautiful scenery to boast with, Tsilivi truly has it all.
 Gorgeous, lively and sunny – it easily represents everything that Zante stands for.

 Zante might be a Greek island, but this is not the only culture the island has benefited from.
 Truth is, the island was part of the Venetian Republic resulting in a strong cultural influence that can still be felt around Zakynthos Town in particular.
 From the buildings to the old churches left from the Venetian period and even a Venetian castle looming over it all from the top of the hill of Strani.
 Those same Venetians called Zante “Fioro di Levante” or Flower of the East as it boasts over 7,000 species of flowers…